commit-live-students/python_intermediate_project/q06_get_unique_matches_count/README.md

 ## Create a function which calculates the unique no. of matches does the provided dataset ?

+Awesome now that you have learnt how to fetch data ,its time to do some data manipulation.
+Your job is to create function which calculates the unique no. of matches.

 **The function should**
 - Be named `get_unique_matches_count`
 - Work on the previously created `ipl_matches_array` object